bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:39 PM CT, April 24</p>
+<p class="updated_time"> Latest data: 03:06 PM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 69°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 62°
+- 65°
-- Light Rain
+- Mostly Cloudy
-- 90% humidity
+- 86% humidity
-- 7 mph wind
+- 8 mph wind
-- 92% cloud cover
+- 76% cloud cover
-- 41 AQI 🟩
+- 42 AQI 🟩
-- 0.06 inches of rain in the past 24 hours
+- 0.07 inches of rain in the past 24 hours
-- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>